• Kyra Stahr

 McKenna Stenson

-Stenson earned a Bachelor of Music in Vocal Performance and Bachelor of Music in Music Education from The Ohio State University and a Master of Music from Michigan State University.
-Stenson enjoyed serving as a public school teacher as the Choral Director and CFPA Vocal Director at Charles J. Colgan High School.
-Stenson, named “New Faculty Member of the Year” in 2017, directed five choirs during the day and three after-school ensembles at Colgan High School.
-Under the direction of Stenson, the Colgan Choral Ensembles were invited to perform at venues such as the Kennedy Center Millenium Stage and served as arts ambassadors throughout the Virginia Commonwealth.
-In 2018, the Colgan High School Chamber Ensemble was selected to perform at the Virginia Music Educators Association conference and received a standing ovation for their performance.
-In her free time, she enjoys running, singing with her husband Bryan, and interviewing female conductors on her new podcast conduct(her) with co-founder (and sister) Kyra Stahr.
+Earlier in her career, Stenson was the Choral Director and CFPA Vocal Director at Charles J. Colgan High School.
+Named “New Faculty Member of the Year” in 2017, she directed five choirs during the school day and three after-school ensembles.
+Under her leadership, the Colgan Choral Ensembles performed at prestigious venues such as the Kennedy Center Millennium Stage and served as arts ambassadors throughout Virginia.
+In 2018, the Colgan Chamber Ensemble was selected to perform at the Virginia Music Educators Association Conference, receiving a standing ovation for their performance.

 Emily Staton